moogacs/docs.buf.build/docs/reference/inputs.md

   - `https://github.com/googleapis/googleapis#format=git` explicitly sets the Format to `git`.
 In this case however, note that `https://github.com/googleapis/googleapis.git` has the same effect; the `.git` suffix is used to infer the Format (see below for derived Formats).
-  - `-#format=json` explicitly sets the Format to `json`, i.e. read from stdin as JSON, or in the case of `buf build --output`, write to stdout as JSON.
+  - `-#format=json` explicitly sets the Format to `json`, which reads from stdin as JSON, or in the case of `buf build --output`, writes to stdout as JSON.

 ### Other options